nothingismagick/quasar-starter-kit-Obyte/README.md

 - i18n language translation engine rigged for use with content, not just interface

 ### Documentation
-In addition to that which is provided by Byteball, Quasar, vue.js and byteball.js, the FirstByte pure starter will describe in detail every component, plugin and script.
+In addition to that which is provided by Obyte, Quasar, vue.js and obyte.js, the FirstByte pure starter will describe in detail every component, plugin and script.
 The factors that make each flavour distinct will be described in minutia.
 Partially generated from JSDoc comments, and partially handwritten by the authors, the approach to be maintained is a “living document”, most likely to be built with Storybook.js.
 Further, the entire documentation will be i18n based and translated using the Utopian.io / Davinci service.

 ## Development
 This project uses yarn, a modern version of node (10 at the time of this writing) and lerna for monorepo management.
 It is linted with ESLint and designed for Quasar 1.0 in mind, although it may be possible to use with legacy Quasar.